AzSiAz/Dokusho/README.md

 ## Features
 - MultiSource (see progress in [MangaScraper](https://github.com/AzSiAz/MangaScraper) repository)
-- Library stored in CoreData + cloudkit
+- Library stored in GRDB
 - Multi collection (only one manga per collection)
-- Basic Filter in library (read/unread/all) saved per collection
+- some Library Filter and order (saved)
-- Very basic manga/webtoon/etc. reader and a way to change reader direction
+- Very basic manga/webtoon/etc reader and a way to change reader direction
 - Backup/Restore

 ## Working On